 ['Sales'] => db( cubename, !salesperson, !product, !month, 'Commissions');

-Here, cubename is a conditional expression that results in a blank if the corresponding commission rate is zero.
+Here, cubename needs to be a conditional expression that results in a blank if the corresponding commission rate is zero.
 Since a blank cube name cause the feeder to be ignored, the required effect is produced.

 The complete conditional feeder would then read:

 ['Sales'] => db( if( db('CommissionRates', !product, !month ) = 0, ' ', 'SalesCube'), !salesperson, !product, !month, 'Commissions');

 NOTE: The above example assumes that commission rates do not change.
 If a commission rate were to change from zero to a non-zero value, the required feeder would not re-fire.
 Please see below for discussion around how to manage this.

 To remedy this problem with conditional feeders in the CommissionRates cube, write a feeder as follows:

-This result is less than ideal This is because we cannot write a conditional expression based on the sales to feed only those salespersons that have non-zero sales, all salespersons must be fed, which results in overfeeding.
+This result is less than ideal This is because we cannot write a conditional expression based on the sales to feed only those salespersons that have non-zero sales.
+Therefore all salespersons must be fed, which results in overfeeding.

-A different way of ensuring conditional feeders are performed is to re-process the feeders from SalesBySalesperson whenever CommissionRates is changed.
+A different way of ensuring conditional feeders are performed is to re-process the feeders from SalesCube whenever CommissionRates is changed.
 This can be done by either:

 - Re-compiling the rules for SalesCube

 - Executing CubeProcessFeeders(‘SalesCube’) from TurboIntegrator.

 Note that re-starting the server will also ensure all feeders in all cubes are re-processed.
 This is normally not recommended because, depending on how many cubes need to be fed, it may take an unnecessarily long time.